American Sign Language

 Description:

 The instruction will vary each class period.
-We will learn basic ASL grammar, drill vocabulary words and fingerspelling, use games to reinforce learning, and tests will be given to evaluate the student’s comprehension and skills.
-By the end of the first semester, students will be expected to use ASL to communicate in class with the teacher and their peers.
+We will learn basic ASL grammar, drill vocabulary words, practice fingerspelling, and use games to reinforce learning.
+Students will take quizzes and tests to measure their comprehension and skills.
+By the end of the first semester, students will only use ASL to communicate in class with the teacher and their peers.

 ASL is a visual/gestural language with a rich culture and heritage.
-Students will be expected to participate in classroom activities and discussions held in English and in American Sign Language.
-Students will demonstrate a respect for the language, culture, and their fellow students as they begin to use ASL within the classroom setting.
-Attendance is ESSENTIAL for success and will be graded.
+To progress, students must become comfortable using their bodies and “listening” with their eyes.
+To encourage and foster the development of these skills, voicing (speaking English) in the classroom will be minimal.
+Students will participate in classroom activities and discussions.
+Students will demonstrate respect for the language, culture, and their fellow students as they begin using ASL in the classroom.
+Attendance is ESSENTIAL for success and will be part of the overall grade.

 Students will be evaluated regularly through tests, exams, and class discussions.
 Students should have monitored access to the internet.
-This course receives one credit in foreign language.
+This course fulfills the requirements for one credit in a foreign language.

 Requirements: